 Patrol is one of the most readily visible components of the Mesa County Sheriff’s Office.
-The Patrol division consists of four patrol teams, who share shifts round the clock, and who are first responders to crisis.
+The Patrol Division consists of four patrol teams, who share shifts round the clock, and who are first responders to a crisis.
 Patrol is always in service and available every hour of the day; and every day of the year.
-Patrol deputies not only respond to 911 calls for assistance, but also are mobile in our community to observe interactions and behaviors as our community goes about its daily business.
+Patrol deputies not only respond to 911 calls for assistance but also are mobile in our community to observe interactions and behaviors as our community goes about its daily business.
 As deputies observe crimes, suspicious incidents, traffic violations, etc., patrol deputies make contact with the public to investigate and when necessary to enforce laws and ordinances.

 Patrol elements have been available since the inception of the Mesa County Sheriff’s Office in 1887.
 In 2017 MCSO Patrol responded to over 43,500 calls for service.
 Patrol works across three assigned patrol districts in the Grand Junction Metro area: East (Clifton/ Fruitvale); South (Orchard Mesa); and West (Redlands/Northwest).
 Other areas of the county are covered by our Rural Area Deputies.

 For public services, visit our main office located at 215 Rice St, Grand Junction, CO 81501.
-We are open Monday-Friday 9:00 a.m. - 4:00 p.m. excluding holidays.
+We are open Monday-Friday 8:00 a.m. - 4:00 p.m. excluding holidays.